 About mpk

-The Museum Pfalzgalerie Kaiserslautern – Your museum in the Palatinate!
+Museum Pfalzgalerie Kaiserslautern – Your Museum in Palatinate!

 An art museum is much more than a place where paintings and sculptures stand “silently” side by side.
-It is a living space that collects, preserves, and researches works of art while making them accessible to everyone.
-Here, history becomes visible, creativity can be experienced, and new perspectives open up.
-Art museums are bridges between the past and the present – they encourage reflection, wonder, and discussion.
+It is a vibrant space that collects, preserves, and researches works of art while making them accessible to everyone.
+Here, history comes to life, creativity can be experienced, and new perspectives open up.
+Art museums serve as bridges between the past and the present—they inspire reflection, wonder, and discussion.

-The mpk embodies precisely this aspiration.
-Its history dates back to the 19th century: founded in 1874 as the Palatinate Trade Museum, it was initially intended to serve regional industry by displaying models of handicrafts.
-Over time, the museum evolved from a museum of models and samples to a modern art museum.
-Today, the mpk is a central location for the visual arts in Rhineland-Palatinate and far beyond.
+The mpk embodies this very mission.
+Its history dates back to the 19th century: founded in 1874 as the Palatinate Museum of Crafts, it was initially intended to serve regional industry by displaying models for artisanal work.
+Over time, the institution evolved—from a museum of models and samples into a modern art museum.
+Today, the mpk is a central hub for the visual arts in Rhineland-Palatinate and far beyond.

-The mpk’s collection comprises around 20,000 works – from paintings and sculptures to prints, modern photography, and contemporary installations.
-Among them are works by important artists such as Max Slevogt, Pablo Picasso, and Anselm Kiefer.
-Changing special exhibitions address current topics and make the museum a place that is constantly reinventing itself.
+The mpk’s collection comprises approximately 30,000 works—ranging from paintings, sculptures, and crafts to prints, modern photography, and contemporary installations.
+Among them are works by prominent artists such as Max Slevogt, Pablo Picasso, and Anselm Kiefer.
+Changing special exhibitions explore current themes, making the museum a place that is constantly reinventing itself.

 But the mpk is more than just a treasure trove of art.
 It is a place for encounters and dialogue.
-Whether young or old, alone, with family, or in a group, the museum invites everyone to discover art in their own way.
-Children find playful approaches to the works, young people can be inspired, and adults encounter art in new contexts.
-The museum’s educational offerings in particular—workshops, guided tours, and open studios—make the museum a space where learning and experience go hand in hand.
+Whether young or old, alone, with family, or in a group: the museum invites everyone to discover art in their own way.
+Children find playful ways to engage with the works, teenagers can draw inspiration, and adults encounter art in new contexts.
+The museum’s educational programs in particular—workshops, guided tours, and open studios—make the museum a space where learning and experience go hand in hand.

 So why visit the mpk?
 Because art affects everyone.
-It tells stories of people, ideas, and times.
-It broadens our view beyond everyday life and can move, challenge, or simply delight us.
-At the mpk, there is no age limit for wonder and discovery.
-Once you’ve been here, you’ll quickly realize that we are an open place for creativity and inspiration—right in the heart of Kaiserslautern, for the Palatinate region and far beyond.
+It tells stories of people, ideas, and eras.
+It broadens our perspective beyond everyday life and can move us, challenge us, or simply bring us joy.
+At the mpk, there’s no age limit on wonder and discovery.
+Anyone who’s been here once quickly realizes: We’re an open space for creativity and inspiration—right in the heart of Kaiserslautern, for the Palatinate, and far beyond.

 Team